ivanvorobei/SPStorkController/README.md

 If you use `UIScrollView` (or UITableView & UICollectionView) on controller, I recommend making it more interactive.
 When scrolling reaches the top position, the controller will interactively drag down, simulating a closing animation.
 Also available close controller by drag down on `UIScrollView`.
 To do this, set the delegate and in the function `scrollViewDidScroll` call:

+To enable swipe down you have to enable bounce on top.

 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {
     SPStorkController.scrollViewDidScroll(scrollView)